The Fertility Awareness Method is about becoming aware of the fertile and infertile phase of each menstrual cycle.

 - Before getting up out of bed to use the bathroom, communicating, any physical contact, etc.

-Cervical Mucus is a vaginal secretion, commonly known to society as “discharge.”
-Next time you use the bathroom, check the gusset of your underwear (where your vulva touches).
-Usually the consistency will flow in a specific pattern over the course of approximately 14 days, but it varies from human to human!
+Cervical fluid is a vaginal secretion, commonly known to society as “discharge.”
+Next time you use the bathroom, check the gusset of your underwear (where the vulva touches).
+Usually the consistency will flow in a specific pattern over the course of approximately 14 days, but the number of days will vary from human to human!

-Regularly check the gusset of your underwear throughout each day to observe an accurate quality and quantity of your CM.
+Regularly check the sensation of your CF at the vulva, throughout each day, to observe an accurate quality and quantity.

 How Much Does Fertility Awareness Cost?

-The optional, but recommended, Taking Charge of Your Fertility by Toni Weschler costs approximately $20.
+The optional, but recommended, book Taking Charge of Your Fertility by Toni Weschler costs approximately $15.

 What Are The Side Effects?

-You will not get any side effects by using the Fertility Awareness Method of birth control.
+You will not get any side effects by using FAM.

 How Effective Is it?